 “How do you play D&D?” he asked.

-“Our new rules are you hang around until Tim brings out a joint and then everyone fags off.”
+“Our new rules are you hang around until Tim brings out a joint.
+Then everyone fags off.”

 “Sounds like our band practices.”
 Dave laughed.